Clock Distribution with Gradient TRIX: Introduction

 Turning so many knobs at once meant that it was not clear that such a scheme would work.
-Indeed, bounding the skew of this novel algorithm turned out to be highly challenging, as jumps that delay pulses rather than speeding them up invalidate the fundamental assumption that clocks progress at rate at least $1$ present in all prior work~\cite{kuhn09reference,kuhn10dynamic,lenzen2010tight,lenzen08clock}.
-As a result, the main technical hurdle and contribution turned out to be proving a bound on the local skew $\localskew_{\ell}$ between neighbors in the same layer $\ell$ for the fault-free case. \begin{restatable*}{theorem}{thmlocal} If there are no faults, then $\localskew_{\ell}\le 4\kappa (2+\log D)$ for all $\ell\in \N$. \end{restatable*} Here, choosing the input clock frequency to be $1/(2d)$ results in $\kappa\in \Theta(u+(\vartheta-1)d)$, where it is assumed that local clocks run at rates between $1$ and $\vartheta>1$.
+Indeed, bounding the skew of this novel algorithm turned out to be highly challenging, as jumps that delay pulses rather than speeding them up invalidate the fundamental assumption that clocks progress at rate at least $1$ present in all prior work~\cite{kuhn10dynamic,kuhn09reference,lenzen08clock,lenzen2010tight}.
+As a result, the main technical hurdle and contribution turned out to be proving a bound on the local skew $\localskew_{\ell}$ between neighbors in the same layer $\ell$ for the fault-free case. \begin{restatable}{theorem}{thmlocal} If there are no faults, then $\localskew_{\ell}\le 4\kappa (2+\log D)$ for all $\ell\in \N$. \end{restatable} Here $D$ is the diameter of the base graph, and $\kappa$ is a parameter of the algorithm; choosing the input clock frequency to be $1/(2d)$ results in $\kappa\in \Theta(u+(\vartheta-1)d)$ for nodes with local reference clocks running at rates between $1$ and $\vartheta>1$.
 All of our results require that $d\gg u+(\vartheta-1)d$, or equivalently, that the local skew remains small compared to $d$.
-Note that if this condition does not hold, we are outside the parameter range of interest: then skews become large compared to the length of a clock cycle under ideal conditions and clock frequency has to be reduced substantially.
+Note that if this condition does not hold, we are outside the parameter range of interest: then skews become large compared to the desired duration of a clock cycle and clock frequency has to be reduced substantially.

-To address faults, we bound by how much faults can affect timing.
+To address faults, we bound how they can affect timing.
 Due to the aforementioned stick to the median rule, we can bound the local impact of a fault on timing in terms of the local skew.
-However, applying this argument repeatedly, skews would grow exponentially in the number of faults.
-While tolerating a constant number of faults is certainly better than tolerating none, this is unsatisfactory, since the requirement of one faulty in-neighbor holds with probability $1-o(1)$ for a fairly high independent probability of $p\in o(1/\sqrt{n})$.
-Given that the topology we are most interested in is roughly a square grid, i.e., there are roughly $\sqrt{n}$ layers, the naive approach outlined above does not result in a non-trivial bound on the skew unless $p$ is very close to $1/n$.
+However, applying this argument repeatedly, skews grow exponentially in the number of faults.\!\!\!\! \begin{restatable}{theorem}{thmexp} If there are at most $f$ faulty nodes and none in layer~$0$, then $\localskew_{\ell}\in O(5^f\kappa\log D)$. \end{restatable} While tolerating a constant number of faults is certainly better than tolerating none, this is unsatisfactory, since the requirement of one faulty in-neighbor holds with probability $1-o(1)$ for a fairly high independent probability of $p\in o(1/\sqrt{n})$.
+Given that the topology we are most interested in is roughly a square grid, i.e., there are roughly $\sqrt{n}$ layers, the naive approach outlined above does not result in a non-trivial bound on the local skew for any $p\in \omega(1/n)$.